okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 1. Sign out of your Okta org.
 Click **Sign out** in the upper-right corner of the Admin Console.
 1. Sign in to the Okta End-User Dashboard as the regular user that was assigned the integration.
-1. Click the Okta tile for the integration and confirm that the user is signed in to your application.
+1. Click the Okta tile for the integration and confirm that the user is signed in to your app.

 <StackSnippet snippet="test" />